When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 If your toilet smells bad even after cleaning, the problem could be something deeper.

-Scrubbed the toilet and used that new deodorant that smells like the ocean but still asking yourself, “Why does my toilet smell?”
+You scrubbed the porcelain, bleached the bowl, and even used that fancy ocean-breeze spray.
+Yet, you are still asking yourself, “Why does my toilet smell?”

 Key Takeaways